vscode-kubernetes-tools/vscode-kubernetes-tools/docs/extending/configuration.md

 ## Detecting Kubernetes context change

-If your extension need to react on context change you may use `onDidActiveContextChanged` event.
+If your extension need to react on context change you may use `onDidChangeContext` event.
-It fires every time when extension change kubernetos context (current active cluster).
+It fires when the extensions changes the Kubernetes context (current active cluster).

-To subscribe to `onDidActiveContextChanged` event:
+To subscribe to `onDidChangeContext` event:

 * Request the Kubernetes extension's Configuration API
-* Use `onDidActiveContextChanged` to pass your even listener function.
+* Use `onDidChangeContext` to pass your even listener function.

-Your event listener will receive cluster identifier string or `null` if there are no cluster.
+Your event listener will receive the new cluster identifier string or `null` if there is no active cluster.

 Example: